 You might be wondered to know that optical fiber was first used in endoscopy(Fig:15) even before using it in telecommunication field.
 In telecommunication digital pulses are transferred through the optical fiber cable.
 However in endoscopic cables visual signals which are in the analog form are transmitted to the other end.

 This article is written by Prerna Gupta, a post graduate in Control and Instrumentation.
-Currently she is working at Lesics engineers Pvt.
-Ltd as a Visual Educator.
+Currently she is working at Lesics Engineers Pvt.
+Ltd. as a Team lead for Visual Education.
 Her areas of interest are Telecommunication, Semiconductor Material and devices, Embedded systems and design.
 To know more about the author check this link

 Copyright ©2021 Lesics Engineers Pvt.Ltd All Rights Reserved